scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 Hyperband
 ---------

 Hyperband is an adaptive model selection algorithm :cite:`li2016hyperband`.
-Hyperband is a principled early-stopping scheme for randomized searches, at least in one application of the algorithm.
+It is a principled early stopping scheme [#resources]_ that partially trains models, scores the models then decides which models should continue training.
 Hyperband trains many models in parallel and decides to stop models at particular times to preserve computation.
-By contrast, most Bayesian searches tweak a set of hyper-parameters based on serial evaluations of a model that's assumed to be a black box.

-The analysis underlying Hyperband relies on sweeping over the tradeoff between training time and hyper-parameter importance.
+.. [#resources] In general, Hyperband is a resource-allocation scheme for model selection.

+Hyperband stops training the lowest performing third of models at particular times by default.
+The frequency at which models are stopped depends on the relative importance of training time and hyper-parameters.
 If training time only matters a little, it makes sense to aggressively stop training models.
 On the flip side, if only training time influence the score, it only makes sense to let all models train for as long as possible.

-This allows a mathematical proof that Hyperband is will return a much higher performing model than the randomized search without early stopping returns:
+This allows a formal mathematical statement that Hyperband will return a much higher performing model than the randomized search without early stopping returns.
+This is best characterized by an informal presentation of the main
+theorem:

 .. latex::
    :usepackage: amsthm